varadn/RPI-bin/README.md

 myRPI bin
 =======

-this is a bin folder for simple shell scripts on one of my RPIs
+this is a bin folder for simple shell scripts on one of my RPIs + a few sys scripts (ex bashrc, bash_logout)

 example:
 ```